Detail from an 1887 Sanborn fire insurance map of San Francisco, showing the What Cheer House near Sacramento and Leidesdorff streets.

 Work at What Cheer House is organized across three public programs:

-• Archive—curated historical materials, essays, and contextual documents drawn from cultural and institutional collections.
+• Archive—curated historical materials, contextual essays, primary documents, and collection-based projects drawn from cultural and institutional sources.

-• Research—investigations that combine archival sources with computational analysis to explore historical questions.
+• Research—investigations that combine archival evidence, historical interpretation, and computational methods to explore cultural questions.

-• Art—generative and studio works developed through research-driven artistic practice.
+• Art—visual, generative, and studio works developed through research-driven artistic practice.

-Together, these programs create a public framework for historical research, computational inquiry, and artistic interpretation.
+Together, these programs create a public framework for archive-driven storytelling, cultural research, and artistic interpretation.

 Principles